OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 ## Need help?

-The Orlando Devs Community exists to improve the quality of life of developers in Orlando and if any of this information was shocking to you, don't worry we are here to help.
+The Orlando Devs Community exists to improve the quality of life of software developers in Orlando, FL.
+If any of this information was shocking to you, we’re here to help!

-We're passionate about helping developers get to where they want to be in their careers, whether they're just starting out or has been in it for a while.
+We're passionate about helping developers get to where they want to be in their careers, whether they're just starting out or have been in the industry for a while.

-Be sure to join our meetup, slack channel and take advantage of all other tech-related events in Orlando.
+Be sure to attend our [monthly meetup](http://orlandodevs.com/meetup/), [Slack channel](http://orlandodevs.com/slack/), and take advantage of all of the other tech-related events in Orlando.
 Network with others in the field and ask questions.
-Let's get this dialogue going.
+Let's get a dialogue going!

 ## A Big Thanks To

 We'd like express how grateful we are for everyone who took the time to fill out this survey and contribute to the improvement of this community.

-We'd also like to especially thank the volunteers who took the time to design the questions of the survey, as well as compile the results, and everything else that goes into it.
+We'd also like to especially thank the volunteers who took the time to design the questions in the survey, compile the results, and everything else that goes into it.
 Below is a non-exhaustive list of people who took their time to help (sorted alphabetically):

 - Bryan Rosander
 - Byron Gardner